secondmind-labs/trieste/README.md

 ## Getting started

 Here's a quick overview of the main components of a Bayesian optimization loop.
+For more details, see our [Documentation](https://secondmind-labs.github.io/trieste) where we have multiple [Tutorials](https://secondmind-labs.github.io/trieste/1.0.0/tutorials.html) covering both the basic functionalities of the toolbox, as well as more advanced usage.

 Let's set up a synthetic black-box objective function we wish to minimize, for example, a popular Branin optimization function, and generate some initial data
 ```python